jwiedeman/NeuralDojo/market_NN_plus_ultra/docs/implementation_plan.md

 ## Optimization Execution Log

+* **2025-12-01 — End-to-end evaluation automation:** Added an evaluation stage to `run_retraining_plan` that restores the latest checkpoint, runs the inference agent, persists predictions, and compiles an operations summary with profitability guardrails.
+The automation CLI now exposes `--run-evaluation` flags so orchestration runs can surface ROI/drawdown telemetry immediately after training.
 * **2025-11-28 — Benchmark-aware reporting:** Enabled optional benchmark inputs across the agent, reporting CLI, and operations summary.
 Risk metrics now surface excess return, tracking error, information ratio, beta, and benchmark correlation when a benchmark column is supplied, and the new metrics propagate through the FastAPI service and automation tooling.
 * **2024-02-25 — Plan resync:** Reconfirmed Phase 1 as the primary optimisation bottleneck.
 The focus is to finish schema enforcement and unlock richer market-regime labels before scaling benchmarking sweeps.
 * **2024-02-25 — Traceability update:** Added implementation notes directly to each milestone below so in-flight work, blockers, and measurement hooks are visible without cross-referencing other docs.